OfficeDev/microsoft-teams-ui-component-library/README.md

 }
 ```

-The provider accepts a `themeName`, which is either `teamsTheme` for the light Teams theme, or `teamsDarkTheme` or `teamsHighContrastTheme`.
+The provider accepts a `themeName`, which can be `teamsTheme` for the default (light) Teams theme, `teamsDarkTheme`, or `teamsHighContrastTheme`.

 ### Content

-Each component’s content props are designed to accept data that can be serialized to JSON.
+Each component’s content props accept data that can be serialized to JSON.
 This means that instead of nesting components with fairly atomic props, components in this library don’t accept children and take props with fairly specific structures.

-Consider modeling your use-case after examples provided in [this library’s Storybook][sb], or by examining the componnt’s TypeScript types.
+Consider modeling your use case after examples provided in [this library’s Storybook][sb] or by examining the componnt’s TypeScript types.

 ### Interactions

-Components with interactivity accept an `onInteraction` handler, which will call your function any time a user triggers an event you can respond to.
+Components with interactivity accept an `onInteraction` handler, which calls your function any time a user triggers an event you can respond to.
 The handler is called with a payload (also designed to be serialized to JSON) like this:

 ```json
 {